Online Seminar Series: October 2026 – June 2027

 This project, led by Jean-Jacques Subrenat (ret.
 French Ambassador and Distinguished Fellow of the IGN), brings together different generations from across the world to discuss current topics at the junction of geopolitics and negotiation.

-The online seminar series offers a platform where ideas can be exchanged and dialogue is fostered in times of polarisation.
+The online seminar series offers a platform where ideas can be exchanged, and dialogue is fostered in times of polarization.

-Sessions take place once a month from October 2025 until June 2026.
-Applications for participation in the series close on 19 September 2025.
+Sessions of the second full seminar cycle take place once a month from October 2026 until June 2027.
+Applications for participation in the series opens from 24 August to 08 September 2026.

 The Seminar